tahirabbas11/tahirabbas11/README.md

 <h2 align="left">
   Hi 👋!
-I'm Tahir Abbas, your Friendly Neighbourhood Full Stack Developer
+I'm Tahir Abbas, your Friendly Neighbourhood Software Engineer
 </h2>

 ###
 <p align="left">
-  I am a Full Stack Developer with a strong focus on backend development, bringing nearly 2 years of professional experience.
+  I am a software engineer with a strong focus on backend development, bringing nearly 2 years of professional experience.
 Currently, I work as a Developer at <b>Cubix</b>, where I design and implement robust backend solutions while also working across the full stack.
 I specialize in building